brokensandals/export_manager/README.md

 ```

 The `process` command gathers all the configured metrics every time a new parcel is produced and stores them in `metrics.csv`.

+## Tracking Parcels in Git

+If you make your dataset directory a git repo, and set `git = true` in `config.toml`, then the data files of successful exports, as well as the metrics.csv file, will be committed after each change.

 ## Development